mikalai-hryb/notes/aws.md

 ## EC2
 <u>Instance</u> - virtual computing environment or
 [virtual server](./general-terms.md#virtual-server).
+* EC2 instnce is virtual machine but it is attached to a real hardware server

 <u>Instance type</u> - a configuration of CPU, memory, storage, and
 [networking capacity](./general-terms.md#network-capacity) and for your